Tiny Blue Warning principle

 What Can We Learn from the Glaucus Marginatus?

-Feeds at the ocean surface and can use defenses gathered from dangerous prey.
+Floats at the ocean surface with striking blue coloration and defense borrowed from dangerous prey.

 Glaucus Marginatus animal lesson image on AnimalDex